BDC Hamburger Icon

 You probably know that scammers can steal an individual’s identity, but did you know criminals can steal a company’s identity?
 In this scheme, scammers set up a fake website using an existing company’s name and address.
 Customers and vendors think the company is one they’ve worked with and trust and unknowingly switch to the clone business.

-When they end up not getting the product or service they were promised, the actual company’s reputation is tarnished, and your company may even get into legal trouble.
+When they end up not getting the product or service they were promised, the real company’s brand reputation may be tarnished and it may even face legal trouble.

 7. Fake charity solicitations

 It’s quite common for genuine charitable groups to reach out to businesses for contributions.
-However, bear in mind that not every request may be genuine.
-Unfortunately, there are dishonest individuals who pretend to represent charities, capitalizing on the goodwill of businesses willing to provide support.
+However, not every request is genuine.
+Unfortunately, dishonest individuals may pretend to represent charities, capitalizing on the goodwill of businesses willing to provide support.
 Be cautious and always verify the legitimacy of every request for donations.

 8. Office supply scams

 Every office needs office supplies, making them a target for this scheme.
-Scammers call business owners saying they’re selling business surplus merchandise at a reduced price, often due to an order cancellation.
-The business agrees to buy the supplies, but they never materialize – and their money disappears.
+Scammers call business owners and say they’re selling surplus merchandise at a reduced price, often due to an order cancellation.
+The business agrees to buy the supplies, but the supplies never materialize — and the business’s money disappears.
+The only way around this scam is to do your due diligence on any vendor you purchase from.

 9. Vanity award scams

-With this scam, your business receives an email congratulating it on winning some kind of award along with a link to claim the award.
-Once you click the link, you find out that to get the award, you must pay a fee that is often several hundred dollars.
+With this scam, your business receives an email congratulating it on winning some kind of award, along with a link to claim the award.
+Once you click the link, you will learn that to get the award, you must pay a fee that is often several hundred dollars.
+Be aware of vanity scams and understand that you’ll never have to pay for a true honor.

 10. Overpayment scams

-This hustle seems like a normal business relationship at first.
+This hustle seems like a typical business relationship at first.
 However, the “customer” sends you a check for more than they owe you and asks you to wire the difference back to them.
-Then, the check bounces, and you are out the money you wired plus any of the check proceeds that you spent.
+Then, the check bounces and you lose the money you wired and any of the check proceeds you spent.
+To avoid this scam, always know who you’re buying from and never accept an overpayment for products or services.
+If you accept checks, ensure they clear before delivering your product or service.

 TipBottom line

-If you’re wondering if you’re at risk of cybersecurity threats, conduct a cybersecurity risk assessment to see how vulnerable or protected your business is.
+If you're wondering if your business is at risk of cybersecurity threats, conduct a cybersecurity risk assessment to determine how vulnerable or protected it is.

 Tips for avoiding business scams

-Protect your business’s sensitive information, reputation and finances by implementing these tips and best practices:
+Protect your business’s sensitive information, reputation and finances by implementing the following tips and best practices:

-• Educate your team.
-Share this article with your employees so they know what to look for.
-Consider implementing a data loss prevention policy so that everyone is aware of internal and external threats.
+• Educate your team: Share this article with your employees so they know what scams to look for.
+Consider implementing a data loss prevention policy so everyone is aware of internal and external threats.

-• Communicate about scams.
-Encourage employees to talk to each other when they discover a scam.
-Scammers often target more than one person in the organization.
+• Communicate about scams: Encourage employees to talk to each other when they discover a scam or encounter a suspect situation.
+Scammers often target more than one person in the organization and communication can stop their schemes before they gain traction.

-• Investigate partners and vendors.
-Before doing business with a company for the first time, search the company’s name online with the word “scam” or “complaint.”
+• Investigate partners and vendors: Before doing business with a company for the first time, search its name online with the words “scam” or “complaint.”

-• Research charities.
-If a charity solicits your business, research it to be sure it’s legitimate.
-You can do this at websites like Charity Navigator or Give.org.
+• Research charities: If a charity solicits your business, research it to ensure it’s legitimate.

 author image